applicaster/AppleApplicasterFrameworks/README.md

 - Open `FrameworksData.plist` file.
 	- Add new value in array of frameworks.
 Value must be dictionary.
 	- Add key `framework` with value `YourFrameworkName`
-	- Add key `version_id` with value `version number` based on `major/minor/bug` `1.0.0` convension.
+	- Add key `version_id` with value `version number` based on `major/minor/bug` `1.0.0` convention.
 	- Add key `folder_path` with value `General path to your framework`.
 Example: `./Frameworks/Plugins/Analytics/GoogleAnalytics`
 	- Add key `is_plugin` with value `true/false` in case if it is `Zapp Plugin`.
 - Create `Files` folder in your framework's root folder.
-Add files that needed for framework.
+Add files that are needed for framework.
 	- If files for the framework can be used with `ios` and `tvos` add to folder `Universal`
 	- If files for the framework `ios` only add to folder `ios`
 	- If files for the framework `tvos` only add to folder `tvos`
-	- One framework can have all three types of the folders if it supports `ios` and `tvos`.
+	- One framework can have all three types of folders if it supports `ios` and `tvos`.
 - Create `podspec` file for your framework in root of the repo folder.
 	- `podspec` name must be same name of the `plugin` or `framework`.
 	- Prepare `podspec` defined files and dependencies if needed.
+	- If framework supports `tvos` and `ios` dependency must be defined in same `podspec` file.
+For instructions please refer to [Cocoapods](https://guides.cocoapods.org/) documentation
 	- Example
 	```ruby
     Pod::Spec.new do |s|